cjlynge/assignment/README.md

 ```
 $ SELECT * FROM humans.users
 ```
-The database should show be empty.
+The database should now be empty.

 ### Thoughts of improvements:
 - Bulk operations: SQL: insert, delete.
 File: Bulk insert.